dlnnlsn/dlnnlsn/README.md

 * [All training camps for Dec 2020—Nov 2021](https://github.com/dlnnlsn/actually_somewhat_mediocre_year_20-21)
 * [All training camps for Dec 2021-Nov 2022](https://github.com/dlnnlsn/the_years_just_keep_going_21-22)
 * [All training camps for Dec 2022-Nov 2023](https://github.com/dlnnlsn/the_year_that_is_statistically_likely_to_be_better_than_the_previous_2_years_22-23)

-There is a repository for the 2023—2024 training camps that is currently private.
-It will be made public at the end of the olympiad season.
-(We obviously don't want students to be able to access the tests before they write them.)